sst/guide/_chapters/add-support-for-es6-javascript.md

 }
 ```

 This is the configuration Webpack will use to package our app.
-The main part of this config is the `entry` attribute that we are automatically building up by looking for the relevant files in our project root.
+The main part of this config is the `entry` attribute that we are automatically generating by looking for the relevant files in our project root.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Create a file called `.babelrc` in the root with the following.
 We are using the same Babel preset (**react-app**) as the one we are going to use in the frontend.